On the expressivity of bi-Lipschitz normalizing flows: Introduction

 A number of recent publications have demonstrated the benefits of constructing machine learning models with a small Lipschitz constant.
 First, models with a small Lipschitz constant have been linked with better generalization capabilities, both in terms of true risk \citep{bartlett_spectrally-normalized_2017}, and adversarial risk \citep{farnia_generalizable_2018}.
-In addition, models with a small Lipschitz constraint are more stable during training, and are less prone to numerical errors, a property which is particularly important in the context of invertible neural networks and normalizing flows \cite{behrmann_understanding_2021}.
+In addition, models with a small Lipschitz constants are more stable during training \citep{miyato_spectral_2018}, and are less prone to numerical errors, a property which is particularly important in the context of invertible neural networks and normalizing flows \citep{behrmann_understanding_2021}.

 Unfortunately, enforcing a small Lipschitz constant, either by design, or using regularization during training, can impede the ability of a model to fit the data distribution.
-Based on this observation, several researchers have studied the limitations of neural networks with bounded Lipschitz constant.
-In particular \citet{tanielian_learning_2020} was able identify a family of target distributions with disconnected support that cannot be fitted with a GAN with a bounded Lipschitz constant.
+Based on this observation, several researchers have studied the limitations of neural networks with bounded Lipschitz constants.
+In particular, \citet{tanielian_learning_2020} were able to identify a family of target distributions with disconnected support that cannot be fitted with a Generative Adversarial Networks (GANs) \citep{goodfellow_generative_2014} with a bounded Lipschitz constant.
+For the particular case of normalizing flows, \citet{cornish_relaxing_2021} were able to demonstrate that there exist pairs of latent and target distributions with particular topological conditions on their support, that require the model to have an unbounded Lipschitz constant.

-In this paper we focus on the impact of the Lipschitz constraints on normalizing flows.
-Normalizing flows are often not only Lipschitz, but {\em bi-Lipschitz}, meaning that both the mapping function and its inverse have bounded Lipschitz constant.
-For example, Additive Coupling, neural ODE and Residual Networks are bi-Lipschitz by design.
-Other types of normalizing flows, can also be trained to be bi-Lipschitz, in order to avoid exploding inverses \citep{behrmann_understanding_2021}.
-We study the expressivity of normalizing flows with bounded Lipschitz constant and discuss the impact of the bi-Lipschitz constant on the Total Tariation distance.
-More precisely, we give several lower bounds on the total variation distance between the generated distribution and the target distribution, in some (particularly unfavorable) training settings.
+While the universality and the consistency of Normalizing Flow have been investigated \citep{kong_expressive_2020, zhang_approximation_2020, teshima_coupling-based_2020, koehler_representational_2021}, the numerical stability, i.e. the Lipschitz constraints are set aside.
+Only \cite{kong_universal_2021} derive a clear link between a Lipschitz constant and the universality as a Maximum Mean Discrepancy of a subclass of Normalzing Flow.